 - Develop transferable skills including critical thinking, project management, presentation skills and professional practice.

 - The diversity of the topics will prepare you for any career, whether in psychology (such as in mental health or forensic) or outside (such as HR, the police or management).

-This course accredited by the British Psychological Society, so it covers the core British Psychological Society syllabus.
-The accreditation means when you graduate, you are eligible for Graduate Basis for Chartership; the first step towards becoming a Chartered Psychologist, providing you gain at least a Second Class Honours.
+This course is accredited by the British Psychological Society, so when you graduate with at least a Second Class Honours, you are eligible for Graduate Basis for Chartership, the first step towards becoming a Chartered Psychologist.

 Foundation year: We have a foundation year option for UK students who do not meet the entry requirements for the degree course.
 This additional year of study will give you a grounding in Psychology, building your confidence, knowledge and skills for further study.
 After successful completion of the foundation year, you will progress to the full degree.